The word permaculture derives from ‘permanent’ and ‘agriculture.’ It describes a sustainable, ethical, and environmentally-friendly farming method.

 However, it is not a one-size-fits-all technique, and these approaches can vary depending on the local terrain and climate.

 Generally speaking, there are twelve primary principles of permaculture.
 These include the following:

 - Capture and store energy

 - Obtain a successful yield

 - Design effectively, from patterns to details

 - Use small and slow solutions

 - Use ‘edges’ (both physically and metaphorically – think outside the box)

 - Utilize and respond to change

-Using these principles allows permaculture farmers to get the most out of their land while simultaneously benefitting the planet.
+Using these principles allows permaculture farmers to get the most out of their land while simultaneously benefiting the planet.
 It’s a win-win situation.